Guri Melby: Party leadership

 On 19 August 2020, she announced her intention to stand for the Liberal leadership following Grande's resignation.
 She became the third person after Sveinung Rotevatn and Abid Raja to announce their run for the leadership.
 She told reporters that she had sought advice from Grande herself and did not exclude seeking advice from her if she became leader.
 On 23 August, she was unanimously designated leader of the Liberal Party by the party's election committee, with Sveinung Rotevatn and Abid Raja as first and second deputy leaders.

 At the party conference in September, she was unanimously elected party leader, with Rotevatn and Raja as deputy leaders.

 In April 2021, she called on the leader of the Labour Party, Jonas Gahr Støre, to support the governing parties’ drug reform, which already had the support of the Socialist Left Party.
 She expressed that "the Labour Party now has the opportunity to show that they support ordinary people, and that it’s not just empty words and rhetoric.
 If Jonas Gahr Støre supports this reform, he should go in front and lead the way".
-Following the Labour Party's conference, where Støre announced he would not be supporting the drug reform, Melby stated that Støre had showed his true self, and called him a "defender of moralism".
+Following the Labour Party's conference, where Støre announced he would not be supporting the drug reform, Melby stated that Støre had shown his true self, and called him a "defender of moralism".
 She further stated that the party "is pursuing a drug policy that is failing and has negative consequences".

 In November, after minister of culture Anette Trettebergstuen stated that no members of the government or representatives of the state would attend the 2022 FIFA World Cup in Qatar, Melby praised Trettebergstuen, while adding that no members of the Storting should attend the event either.